JHS

 Growth Trajectory and Initiatives

-Historical Growth: Growth for a closed-end fund is primarily measured by the growth in its Net Asset Value (NAV) and its ability to maintain or increase distributions.
-Historical trends would reflect periods of NAV appreciation and depreciation based on market movements and investment success.
+Historical Growth: Growth for a closed-end fund is primarily measured by the change in its Net Asset Value (NAV) per share and its ability to maintain or increase distributions.
+Historical performance would indicate periods of NAV growth and decline, influenced by interest rate movements and the performance of the preferred securities market.

 Summary